-Each week students will have the opportunity to complete an anonymous "One-Minute Evaluation" at the end of class.
-This is an opportunity to provide feedback on the most and least valuable aspects of that day's class, and to ask questions or make requests of the instructor.
-The instructor will respond to student feedback the following week and use student feedback to improve the course in real-time.
+Each week students will have the opportunity to ask questions or make requests of the instructor in relation to the course.
+Students are also encouraged to provide feedback on various aspects each day's class.
+The instructor will respond to student feedback and use student feedback to improve the course in real-time.